Merzasphor/MWSE/docs/source/lua/api/tes3/hasOwnershipAccess.rst

 tes3.hasOwnershipAccess
 ====================================================================================================

 Determines if a reference has access to another object, including its inventory.
+References have access to their own things, and the player has access to dead NPC's items.

 Returns
 ----------------------------------------------------------------------------------------------------